axelarnetwork/axelar-contract-deployments/releases/evm/2026-06-Amplifier-Pausable-Gateway-ASG.md

 Commit only `implementation` / `implementationCodehash` / `owner` (=ASG) + the `AxelarServiceGovernance` block.
 The deploy scripts also overwrite `deployer` and stringify `previousSignersRetention` (`"15"`) — revert those.
-Never commit RPC URLs with API keys or `gasLimit`.
+Never commit RPC URLs that carry API keys.
+(Chain-level `gasOptions.gasLimit` is legitimate config — leave it.)

 ## Status
 Upgraded to pausable 6.2.0, each owned by its ASG (at the shared `0xb55A09…`; monad-3's ASG is `0x58d170fe…`):